kubernetes/cloud-provider-openstack/docs/using-keystone-webhook-authenticator-and-authorizer.md

 > If you run k8s-keystone-auth service as a static pod, the pod creation could be a part of kubernetes cluster initialization process.

-## Running k8s-keystone-auth as a Kubernetes service
+## Deploy k8s-keystone-auth webhook server

-### Prepare the authorization policy
+### Prepare the authorization policy (optional)

+> The authorization feature is optional, you can choose to deploy k8s-keystone-auth webhook server for authentication only and rely on Kubernetes RBAC for authorization.
+See more details [here](./using-auth-data-synchronization.md).
+However, k8s-keystone-auth authorization provides more flexible configurations than Kubernetes native RBAC.

 The authorization policy can be specified using an existing ConfigMap name in the cluster, by doing this, the policy could be changed dynamically without the